-During the two-week wait, many who are trying to conceive are on high alert waiting to feel implantation cramps.
-Implantation is one of the most critical biological steps in a pregnancy.
+During the two-week wait, many who are trying to conceive are on high alert waiting to feel the signs of implantation.
+Implantation is one of the most critical biological steps in pregnancy.
 Yet, surprisingly, this step often goes unnoticed.

 When people aren’t trying to conceive, they’re unlikely to notice symptoms like cramping.
 Those actively trying to conceive are more likely to notice subtle symptoms like implantation cramping, because they’re focused on looking for them.